rust-lang/book/src/ch13-03-improving-our-io-project.md

 first, but once you get a feel for the various iterator adapters and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building new vectors, the code focuses on the high-level objective of the loop.
-This abstracts away some of the commonplace code so it’s easier to see the concepts that are unique to this code, such as the filtering condition each element in the iterator must pass.
+This abstracts away some of the commonplace code so that it’s easier to see the concepts that are unique to this code, such as the filtering condition each element in the iterator must pass.

 But are the two implementations truly equivalent?
 The intuitive assumption might be that the lower-level loop will be faster.
 Let’s talk about performance.